vslinx/ComfyUI-vslinx-nodes/README.md

 <img width="512" height="512" src="https://github.com/user-attachments/assets/8c4d8a46-42e9-4da0-ab72-7d00b5bd7d8f"/>

 ## Changelog
+### v1.3.0
+* added new ``Power Lora Loader to Prompt (Image Saver)``-Node to the utility group.
+This Node can read the loras of a Power Lora Loader from rgthree and append them to a text string - this is helpful in combination with the Image Saver Node from alexopus to persist loras & their weights.

 ### v1.2.0
 * added documentation including input & output parameters for every single node, viewable via the in-comfy node info view
 * changed some of the texts in readme & removed parameter documentation from readme